acn3to/hl-md/README.md

 ## Demo

-For instance, if you have in your markdown file like this:
+For instance, if you have in your markdown file something like this:

 ```markdown
 ## Title example